 - TLC@ NBCC is for ALL students; however, priority will be given to students with disabilities.

 - Learn more about TLC@NBCC and to register

-Book an appointment with our Learning Strategists during our extended hours every Thursday evening from 4:30-6pm or during regular business hours.
+Book an appointment with us during regular business hours or during our extended hours every Thursday evening from 4:30 - 6:00pm (Sept to March only).